Brian-Pho/Textbook-Notes/content/pages/about/index.md

 ### Who are you?

 You can visit my [personal website](https://brianpho.com/) to learn more about me but here's a summary.
 My goal is to help humanity build artificial general intelligence (AGI).
 I plan to achieve this goal by becoming a neuroscientist and by studying the brain through textbooks, books, and papers.
-I hope to become the Einstein of neuroscience, although far-fetched and difficult, by synthesizing results from different fields to push our understanding of the brain.
-However, it isn't enough for me to understand the brain, but to build one.
-By reverse engineering the brain, I believe we can create an intelligence greater than ourselves.
+I just finished my bachelors in software engineering and I plan to pursue a masters in neuroscience.
+For me, it isn't enough to just understand the brain, but we must also build one.
+By reverse engineering the brain, I believe we can create an intelligence greater than ourselves; to solve intelligence and to use it to solve everything else.

 ### Why are you pursuing AGI?